 - Great accuracy for short distance casts

-- Lighter swing weight than the Helios-3 for effortless casting
+- Lighter swing weight for effortless casting

 If you’re tempted to try this affordable, accurate fly rod, you’ll find the Hardy Zephrus FWS here.